Therapy for Lawyers in Atlanta & Across PSYPACT States

 Relationships and Family Impact

-Long hours and emotional depletion often spill into marriages and parenting.
-We can work on communication, presence, and rebuilding connection at home.
+Long hours and emotional depletion often spill into your relationships.
+We can work on communication, presence, and rebuilding connection at home, with family and friends.